Astro-Sean/autophot/docs/source/autophot_instructions.rst

 .. note::

-   These commands are concerned with the calculations concerned with atmosphereic extinction.
+   These commands are concerned with the calculations concerned with atmospheric extinction.
 To date this is underdeveloped.